lonetwin/expyre/README.rst

 * The ``--unless_accessed`` and ``--unless_modified`` options to directories
   imply the access time and modification time for the *directory*, not the files under them.
+* Currently no checks are done to see whether there is already an existing job for a path being scheduled for deletion.
+I am not yet convinced that this is really necessary to be done as a default action.
 * Please, please, please do report bugs or send in suggestions for improvements if you can.
 This would be greatly appreciated.
 * Patches and code reviews would be even more appreciated.